Jeffrey Walker (chief executive)

 Jeffrey C. Walker worked from 1984 to 2005 as CEO and co-founder of CCMP Capital, and JPMorgan Partners, JPMorgan Chase & Co's global private equity, vice chairman of JPMorgan Chase & Co. and chairman of the JPMorgan Chase Foundation.
 He has subsequently been active in many non-profit and education areas, including Harvard University.
 He is known as a positive advocate for meditation, yoga and related practices.
 He graduated from University of Virginia and Harvard Business School.
-In 2009, Walker completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.